atelierspierrot/atelierspierrot/USAGE.md

 autoloader.

-The best practice is to use a **release** of the package rather than a clone as it is light-weight and cachable by Composer.
+The best practice is to use a **release** of the package rather than a clone as it is light-weight and cachable by *Composer*.
 You can use a version constraint like `X.Y.Z` to choose a single version release, or a notation like `X.*` to use the latest release of the `X` major version.

 Development